Non-reversible stationary states for majority voter and Ising dynamics on trees: The majority voter model

 \section{The majority voter model}

 To prove Theorem~\ref{thm:nonfrozenvoters} we proceed as in the previous subsection by introducing a process $B$ with boundary conditions.
 Boundary conditions, however, are enforced in a slightly more convolved way.
 The process $B$ is a Markov chain on the state space $\{+,-\}^\mathbb V$ with the following update rules.
 If a clock rings at a vertex $x$ in $\cup_{k>0}\mathbb V_k$, then the current configuration $\omega$ is replaced by $\omega^x$.
-However, if a clock rings at some vertex $x$ in $\cup_{k\leq 0}\mathbb V_k$, then the new opinion of $x$ is instead determined by flipping a fair, independent $\pm$-valued coin.
-We shall make a slight abuse of notation by pretending that $B$ lives in the measurable space corresponding to $\mathbb P$, even though the process formally requires extra auxiliary randomness to decide on the outcomes of the coin flips.
-As in the previous section, the process $B=(B_t)_{t}$ can be defined at all times through standard arguments involving coupling from the past.
-Thus, the initial distribution $B_0$ is invariant for the dynamics described above.
+However, if a clock rings at some vertex $x$ in $\cup_{k\leq 0}\mathbb V_k$, then the new opinion of $x$ is instead determined by flipping a fair, independent $\pm$-valued coin. { This means that those vertices act as a sort of boundary whose random behaviour is imposed, and this boundary acts as an independent source of randomness.} We shall make a slight abuse of notation by pretending that $B$ lives in the measurable space corresponding to $\mathbb P$, even though the process formally requires extra auxiliary randomness to decide on the outcomes of the coin flips.
+As in the previous section, the process $B=(B_t)_{t\in\mathbb R}$ can be defined at all times through standard arguments involving coupling from the past~\cite{propp1997coupling}.
+For this argument it is essential to observe that the state of a vertex depends on the past of only finitely many other vertices (namely itself and its descendants which are not in the interior of the boundary).
+Thus, the initial distribution $B_0$ is stationary for the dynamics described above.